Economy

 Reading Time: 3 minutes

-The Romanian presidency is a semi-executive role that gives the head of state control over defence spending, and this result now threatens Romania’s staunchly pro-Ukraine stance.
+The Romanian presidency gives the head of state control over defence spending, and Sunday’s result threatens the country’s staunchly pro-Ukraine stance.
+Political observers called the result Romania’s “worst case scenario”, which gives voters a stark choice in the second, run-off, round due on 8 December.

 Romania Presidential election first round, 97.48% counted/ Source: Europe Elects